 HOW DO YOU MAKE SPANAKOPITA?

-Defrost spinach first and drain the excess liquid using your hands.
+DEFROST SPINACH: Defrost spinach first and drain the excess liquid using your hands.

 In a large pan, heat the olive oil over medium heat.

-Add spinach, garlic, oregano, dill and parsley.
+SAUTE SPINACH WITH HERBS: Add spinach, garlic, oregano, dill and parsley.

-Saute for about 1 minute.
+Sauté for about 1 minute.
 Remove from heat and allow it to cool down.

 Stir in the lemon zest.
 Set aside.